phy731 Compulsory Optional Subject Theory (Course overview)

 Lecture

-• No access 2.01.597 - Trustworthy Machine Learning Show lecturers
+• 2.01.597 - Trustworthy Machine Learning Lehrende anzeigen

 • Prof. Dr. Nils Strodthoff

-Monday: 12:15 - 13:45, weekly (from 25/04/22)
+• Monday, 12:15 - 13:45, Weekly (from 25.04.22)

-Thursday: 08:15 - 09:45, weekly (from 21/04/22)
+• Thursday, 08:15 - 09:45, Weekly (from 21.04.22)

 Machine learning algorithms find its way into an increasing number of (safety-critical) application domains but their quality is rarely assessed in a systematic way.
 The focus of this module are quality criteria for machine learning algorithms, in particular of deep neural networks, ranging from performance evaluation over explainability/interpretability (XAI), robustness (adversarial robustness, robustness against input perturbations), uncertainty quantification, distribution shift, domain adaptation, fairness/bias to privacy.
 The methods are introduced theoretically in the lecture and implemented/applied practically in the exercises.
 Prerequisites are basic theoretical knowledge in machine learning, programming skills in Python and ideally practical knowledge in training neural networks.